axis7818/axis7818.github.io/content/projects/camerontaylor-dev.md

 +++
 title = "camerontaylor.dev"
-description = "My personal website that you are currently looking at." weight = 1 template = "page.html"
+description = "My personal website that you are currently looking at" weight = 1 template = "page.html"